nautobot/go-nautobot/docs/PrefixLengthRequest.md

 ### NewPrefixLengthRequest

-`func NewPrefixLengthRequest(prefixLength int32, status ApprovalWorkflowStageResponseApprovalWorkflowStage, ) *PrefixLengthRequest`
+`func NewPrefixLengthRequest(prefixLength int32, status BulkWritableCableRequestStatus, ) *PrefixLengthRequest`

 NewPrefixLengthRequest instantiates a new PrefixLengthRequest object This constructor will assign default values to properties that have it defined,